Putin: North Korea Would 'Eat Grass' Before Giving Up Nukes

 Asked by reporters what he thought about the possibility of President Trump being impeached, Putin also quipped that Trump is "not my bride, and I am not his groom."

 He also took the opportunity to lash out at the United States for closing Russian diplomatic compounds.
-The closing of two luxury estates, one in Maryland and another in New York, by the Obama administration came in retaliation for Russian interference in U.S. presidential elections.
+The closing of two luxury estates, one in Maryland and another in New York, by the Obama administration in December came in retaliation for Russian interference in U.S. presidential elections.

 Putin called the seizure of the compounds "an obvious violation of property rights."
 Putin said that Russia would sue the U.S. over the closure, an action that was confirmed later by the Kremlin.